jeffomatic/binexpr/README.md

 # binexpr

+This is a binary infix expression parser.
+It uses recursive descent, and then fixes up the resulting tree according to operator precedence.
+Currently it just runs as unit tests, which you can see near the bottom of `main.rs`.
+Just run `cargo test`.

+The algorithm is the point of this repo, but maybe someday I'll get around to making the executable do something useful, like emit an ASCII parse tree.

+## Background

-Here's a binary infix expression parser with operator precedence, inspired by a [conversation](https://youtu.be/MnctEW1oL-E?t=2922) between Jonathan Blow and Casey Muratori.
+This implementation was inspired by a [conversation](https://youtu.be/MnctEW1oL-E?t=2922) between Jonathan Blow and Casey Muratori.

 Muratori asks Blow the same question that comes to mind each time I've tried to write a parser: what's an intuitive way to handle infix operators with precedence?

 I found Blow's answer, which he refers to as "the second-best way to do it", to be surprisingly simple: do recursive descent when you run into an infix operator, and then take a pass down the left edge of the tree you just created, looking for operators with higher precedence.
 If you find the latter, then reorganize the tree a bit, and you're done.

-Blow then goes on to describe the "best way" he knows how to do it, which I think might be the same thing as what's described in Wikipedia's article on [operator-precdence parsing](https://en.wikipedia.org/wiki/Operator-precedence_parser).
-But I'm with Muratori on this one: the cleanup-your-tree algorithm feels like the easiest one to keep in your head, at least if you're a fan of recursive algorithms on trees.
+Blow goes on to describe the "best way" he knows how to do it, which is the [precedence climbing](https://eli.thegreenplace.net/2012/08/02/parsing-expressions-by-precedence-climbing) technique that appears frequently in the literature.
+Muratori makes an offhanded remark about his preference for the build-a-tree-and-fix-it technique, and I tend to agree.
+It has an easy elegance to it.
+Despite this, it doesn't seem to appear to be all that popular, or at least, I've had a hard time finding resources that mention it.
+I suspect maybe that has something to do with the perceived slowness of recursion and tree operations.

 ## Algorithm